• Skip to primary navigation

 Add your review

 I use bone-in pork chops and try to find peaches that are ready to eat for the sweetest flavor you can find.
-(Check out my tips on how to choose ripe peaches) We prefer a pork chop that’s about one inch thick, if they are thicker, you’ll need to cook them a bit longer before putting them under the broiler.
-A meat thermometer should read 135º.
+We prefer a pork chop that’s about one to one and a half inches thick, if they are thicker, you’ll need to cook them a bit longer before putting them under the broiler.

 Pro Tip: The meat thermometer is your friend.
 Pork will continue to cook once removed from the oven.
-The USDA has indicated that it is safe to eat pork chops even if they’re still pink at 145º, so remove them from the oven at 135º and they will reach 145º in about 5 minutes.
+Remove them from the oven at 135º and they will reach 145º in about 5 minutes.

 Peaches next to pork chops on a baking sheet covered in foil.